bkmashiro/app-sec-juice-report/main.typ

   - *Concurrency Locks:* Implement locks or optimistic concurrency control to prevent multiple requests from reading stale data.
   - *Rate Limiting:* Enforce a short delay between consecutive like actions from the same user to mitigate rapid repeated submissions.

 This challenge demonstrates how concurrency issues can lead to unintended security flaws.
 In my opinion, race conditions are particularly dangerous because they often go unnoticed in typical testing but can be devastating when exploited.
 The fact that a user can like a review multiple times is a symptom of a deeper issue—*improper state management in concurrent environments*.
 To prevent such vulnerabilities, developers must adopt secure coding practices that account for *asynchronous execution and concurrent data access*, particularly in web applications handling real-time user interactions.
+Besides, proper settings in the database, such as *isolation levels*@isolation-level, can also help to prevent such issues.

 = Conclusion